kaibraaten/swrip-1.5/README.md

 I feel I have something that is worth using.

 ## Requirements
 * A compiler supporting C++20.
-Clang, GCC 10, and Visual Studio 2019 are known to work.
+GCC 10 and Visual Studio 2019 16.8+ are known to work.
 * Lua 5.3 (included in libs/3rdparty directory)
 * Google Test and Google Mock (downloaded automatically)
 * cmake 3.10 or higher.